luvnft/podsearch/README.md

 - Don't optimize too early
 - Too much caching is bad
 - Debouncing API should be (human reaction time in ms - API latency).
 - No amount of time optimizing backend will save you from long TTFB (Time To First Byte).
 After spending a week optimizing backend, testing out Vercel and Netlify (Pro and Free tier) trying to get speed-index below 2 seconds.
-Most was futile.
   Finally decided to try Cloudflare, went straight to 1.2 seconds.
-- Unused CSS and third-party script/services can be a pain in the ass to deal with.
+- Unused CSS and third-party script/services can be tricky to deal with.
-- CDN's are awesome
-- Lazy-loading is king.
+- Lazy-loading is nice.
 - Assets compression:
   - Decided to use Brotli Compression to improve transfer time.
     *Since Brotli was designed to compress streams on the fly, it is faster at both compressing content on the server and decompressing it in the browser than in gzip.
 In some cases the overall front-end decompression is up to 64% faster than gzip.* [Source](https://eu.siteground.com/blog/brotli-vs-gzip-compression/#:~:text=Since%20Brotli%20was%20designed%20to,to%2064%25%20faster%20than%20gzip.)
   - Only using webp on website due to faster loading speed and better compression during transfer [Source](https://developers.google.com/speed/webp/docs/webp_study#:~:text=From%20the%20tables%20above%2C%20we%20can%20observe%20that%20WebP%20gives%20additional%2025%25%2D34%25%20compression%20gains%20compared%20to%20JPEG%20at%20equal%20or%20slightly%20better%20SSIM%20index.)
-  - Also using gzip as they apparrntly arent mutually exclusive
 ## Frontend:
 - Nuxt 3 for client-stuff:
 	- SSR enabled
-	- Pages-structure
+	- Server-structure (as website can't be generated statically due to dynamic route-params)
 	- Nitro-server with gzip- and brotli-compression and minified assets
 - [JSON to TypeScript type for types generation based on API response](https://transform.tools/json-to-typescript)
-- TypeScript everywhere.
+- TypeScript.
-- Cloudflare page for CI/CD of Client code + using them as a DNS-manager for easier setup.
+- Cloudflare  for CI/CD of Client code + using them as a DNS-manager for easier setup.
-- Tracking was done by ~~[Plausible](https://plausible.io/)~~ Switched to Cloudflare as it was free
+- Tracking: ~~[Plausible](https://plausible.io/)~~ Switched to Cloudflare as it was free
 - ServiceWorker for offloading the main-thread from the frequest API-calls to the backend-API.
 There are multiple ways to solve this.
-Throttling + Debouncing on user-input (during instantSearch) is a possibility, but it often causes laggy ui and mucky logic (as in the first 1 second API calls should be instantaneous, but the ones after shan't).
+Throttling + Debouncing on user-input (during instantSearch) is a possibility, but it often causes laggy ui and mucky logic.
 Offloading it all to a ServiceWorker showed much better results in spite of it being tricky to implement.
 - Nuxt 3 modules used:
 	- TailwindCSS module (integrated PurgeCSS and fast design development)
 	- NuxtImage module